 - wound infection

-Doctors sometimes also use imaging studies to rule out other conditions and to confirm the diagnosis of a hernia, or to assess if bowel is trapped inside the hernia.
+Doctors sometimes also use imaging studies to rule out other conditions, confirm the diagnosis of a hernia, or assess if the bowel is trapped inside the hernia.
 Examples include ultrasound or CT scan.

-- hernia is getting much bigger and more noticeable
+- The hernia is getting much bigger and more noticeable

-- hernia is causing discomfort that makes it hard for a woman to complete her daily activities
+- The hernia is causing discomfort that makes it hard for a female to complete her daily activities

-- hernia is incarcerated (bowel is trapped in the hernia and doesn’t get much blood flow, usually causing a lot of pain)
+- The hernia is incarcerated (the bowel is trapped in the hernia and doesn’t get much blood flow, usually causing a lot of pain)

 An incarcerated hernia is rare.
 When it does happen, it’s a medical emergency.

 There aren’t any medications you can take to make a hernia smaller.
-Some women wear an abdominal binder, which is an elastic belt that keeps the hernia from protruding.
-This won’t make the hernia go away but it can help alleviate symptoms.
+Some females wear an abdominal binder, which is an elastic belt that keeps the hernia from protruding.
+This won’t make the hernia disappear but it can help alleviate symptoms.
 Only surgery can definitively reduce the appearance of the hernia.

 Typically with both surgical approaches, the doctor will place a piece of surgical mesh over the weak area.
 This helps to hold it in place properly.

-If a mother is considering having another baby, she’s at greater risk for recurrence.
-Sometimes doctors recommend waiting until a woman no longer wishes to conceive to reduce the risk that a hernia would happen again after surgical repair.
+If a person is considering having another baby, she’s at greater risk for recurrence.
+Sometimes doctors recommend waiting until a female no longer wishes to conceive to reduce the risk of a hernia happening again after surgical repair.